London

 Do rates vary much according to the seasons?+

-Yes, markedly: count on 600 to 900 £ a night in palace during high season (May-June, September-October), against 400 to 700 £ in winter (November-February).
-Paradoxically, July-August shows high rates (700 to 1000 £) despite mass tourism, due to international demand.
-The Victorian townhouses have less marked variations but are fully booked all year.
+Yes, markedly: count 600 to 900 £ per night in palace during high season (May-June, September-October), versus 400 to 700 £ in winter (November-February).
+Paradoxically, July-August displays high rates (700 to 1000 £) despite mass tourism, due to international demand.
+Victorian townhouses practise less marked differentials but are fully booked all year.

 Continue exploring